 Online Bachelor Degree Programs in Radiography

-The majority of online bachelor's degree programs in radiography are 2-year programs, and are also referred to as bachelor's degree completion programs.
+The majority of online bachelor's degree programs in radiography are two-year programs, and are also referred to as bachelor's degree completion programs.
+They are offered at four-year universities and colleges.
 Applicants are expected to have earned up to two years of credits in an associate's degree program in medical technology or an accredited certificate program.
 Accrediting agencies include the Joint Review Committee on Education in Radiologic Technology (www.jrcert.org) and the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).

 Many schools also allow students with a license in radiography, work experience in medical imaging, a non-credit certificate in radiography or a bachelor's degree in another subject to earn credits by passing challenge examinations.

 The coursework in online and on-campus bachelor's degree completion programs in radiography have the same curricula.
 General education credits in subjects such as mathematics, English and the basic sciences have typically already been earned by students through an associate's degree program.
 The core courses in a distance learning radiography bachelor's degree program include: